 How long can you drive with a bad oil pump?
 The answer may surprise you.
 You might think that once your oil pump starts to fail, you have to get it fixed right away.

 However, that’s not necessarily the case.
 Depending on the severity of the problem, you may be able to continue driving for some time before needing to replace the pump.
-Of course, if your oil pump completely fails, then your engine will seize up and you’ll be stranded on the side of the road.
+Of course, if your oil pump fails, your engine will seize up, and you’ll be stranded on the side of the road.

-But if only part of the pump is not working properly, then you may be able to keep driving for a while.
+However, if only part of the pump is not functioning correctly, you may still be able to drive for a while.
 The key is to keep an eye on your engine’s oil pressure gauge.
-If you see that the needle is starting to drop into the red zone, then it’s time to get your oil pump checked out.
+If you notice that the needle is starting to drop into the red zone, it’s time to have your oil pump checked.

 Conclusion

-If your car’s oil pump is going bad, there are a few things you can look for.
+If your car’s oil pump is malfunctioning, there are several signs to look for.
 One is an unusually loud engine noise.
 Another is a drop in oil pressure, which can be checked with a gauge.

 You may also notice that your car is consuming more oil than usual.
-If you suspect your oil pump is going bad, it’s best to have it checked out by a mechanic.
+If you suspect your oil pump is malfunctioning, it’s best to have it inspected by a qualified mechanic.

 Leave a Reply